 Black Friday is evolving into a month-long event where retailers push forward consumers to shop earlier and at a steady pace throughout the season.
 In fact, Ware2Go data confirms that holiday shopping is going full steam as 44% of merchants announced they’re already in peak season since September.

-So don’t invest in Black Friday ecommerce strategy 2021.
-You’ll see an immense traffic to your website for a day and then, puff, gone.
+So should you invest in Black Friday ecommerce strategy 2022?
+What if you just see immense traffic to your website for a day and then, puff, gone?

-You might be down on America’s biggest shopping day but not out of the entire holiday season.
-You’re still on time to prepare your online store for sales, be it without the usual hustle and hassle of Black Friday.
+You might be down on America’s biggest shopping day but not on the entire holiday season.
+You’re still on time to prepare your ecommerce business for sales, be it without the usual hassle of Black Friday.

 Here’s a checklist of six Black Friday ecommerce tips that will help you leverage the entire end-of-year ecommerce holiday season.

 According to Gartner, every minute of website downtime can cost companies an average of $5,600 per minute and anywhere from $140,000 to $540,000 per hour depending on the size of the company.
-Imagine the losses of over fifty ecommerce brands, including Zara, H&M, and Foot Locket, which experienced site outages during Thanksgiving through Cyber Monday in 2020.
+Imagine the losses of over fifty ecommerce brands, including Zara, H&M, and Foot Locker, which experienced site outages during Thanksgiving through Black Friday and Cyber Monday ecommerce in 2020.

 To make sure your website is ready for a holiday traffic surge, optimize your website speed: